ivanearisty/obsidian/Classes + Uni/PDS/Project/Part 2/Project Part 2.md

 Well from the book: "in a many to one relationship set AB, from entity set A to entity set B, if the participation of A is total, then we can combine A and AB to form a signle schema consisting o the union of the attributes of both schemas"

 Here we have total participation from item to category, hence, we can combine itemcategory and item.

+Error Code: 6125.
+Failed to add the foreign key constraint.
+Missing unique key for constraint 'fkp2l' in the referenced table 'Location'

 ### Answer
 Category(**mainCategory**, **subCategory**, notes)